act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 ## Assumptions

-This rule assumes that the purpose of the links with identical [accessible names][accessible name] would not be ambiguous to users in general when seen in context on the web page, which is the exception mentioned in success criterion [2.4.9 Link Purpose (Link Only)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-link-only.html).
+This rule assumes that the purpose of the links with identical [accessible names][accessible name] would not be ambiguous to users in general when seen in context on the web page, which is the exception mentioned in [Success Criterion 2.4.9 Link Purpose (Link Only)][sc249].
 If the links are ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the links out of context, e.g. on a list of links in a screen reader, which makes it more of a general user experience concern than an accessibility issue.

 ## Accessibility Support

 This rule assume that assistive technologies are exposing all links on the page in the same way no matter which [document tree](https://dom.spec.whatwg.org/#document-trees) they are in.
-If an assistive technology requires the user to "enter" an `iframe` or a [shadow tree][] before exposing its links, then it is possible for two links to have identical name but resolve to different resources without breaking success criterion [2.4.9 Link Purpose (Link Only)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-link-only.html) (if said links are in separate [documents][document] or [shadow trees][shadow tree])
+If an assistive technology requires the user to "enter" an `iframe` or a [shadow tree][] before exposing its links, then it is possible for two links to have identical name but resolve to different resources without breaking [Success Criterion 2.4.9 Link Purpose (Link Only)][sc249] (if said links are in separate [documents][document] or [shadow trees][shadow tree])

 ## Background